hiveot/hub/messaging/README.md

 The messaging layer provides a simple application API to perform WoT Thing operations such as InvokeAction, WriteProperty, etc. Most methods reflect the operations defined in the TD-1.1 specification.
 In addition, the SendRequest method is available.

-This layer constructs a RequestMessage and ResponseMessage envelope.
-ResponseMessages carry the status flag containing one of:
+This layer constructs a RequestMessage, ResponseMessage and NotificationMessage envelope.
+NotificationMessage carry the status flag containing one of:
 1. completed: The request was completed and no more responses are sent
 2. failed: The request has failed and no more responses are sent.
 The error field holds an error title.
 3. running: The request is running.
 Output optionally contains intermediate result or stream data.